denmedius/pyaudisam/README.md

-# Python module for AUtomated DIstance SAMpling analyses
+# PYthon module for AUtomated DIstance SAMpling analyses

 This module interfaces **distance sampling** analysis engines from [Distance software](https://distancesampling.org/), and possibly others in the future ; thus, it has been designed in order to make it easier :
 * to run (in parallel) numerous [Distance Sampling](https://en.wikipedia.org/wiki/Distance_sampling) analyses with many (many) parameter variants on many field observation samples